Concrete Crushing Permit and Light Industrial Zoning Sought for 5850 Elliott Reeder Road

 Performance Foodservice Warehouse Cooperation

 Neighborhoods of East Fort Worth supported the siting of the Performance Foodservice warehouse in part to prevent more intense uses along the river.
 Owner Scannell agreed to build a landscape buffer between the warehouse and Gateway Park as part of the negotiations; however, it has failed to live up to that promise.
 Scannell had also indicated to NEFW that the warehouse would prevent any concrete crushing on adjacent property because of limited road access.
+City claims a second warehouse will be only additional development allowed on the 48-acre tract post crushing and rezoning.

 Lack of Communication